Better After Breakup? How Anna Faris Has Nailed the Post-Split Bounce Back

 Having loved and learned, she realized that, actually, she didn't entirely feel comfortable being one-half of such a public pairing, their joint walks down the red carpet meaning reporters had free rein to ask about his most romantic gestures and tabloids were able to run rampant, speculating that perhaps he appeared just a bit too friendly with his latest costar.

-Her rep had put her on notice, predicting that exact situation would occur when he filmed Passengers with Jennifer Lawrence in 2015—"Before they met in person, my publicist, out of the blue, pulled me aside.
+Her rep had put her on notice, predicting that exact situation would occur when Pratt filmed Passengers with Jennifer Lawrence in 2015.
+"Before they met in person, my publicist, out of the blue, pulled me aside.
 'Anna, listen there are going to be paparazzi all over them.
 There are going to be shots of them laughing together on their way to set.
-There are going to be stories circulating, and you have to brace yourself for this,'" she wrote in Unqualified—being forced to read the divorce rumors still stung.
+There are going to be stories circulating, and you have to brace yourself for this,'" she wrote in Unqualified.
+Yet being forced to read the divorce rumors still stung.
 And that was with Lawrence reaching out to reiterate that of course she had no designs on Pratt.

 "Jennifer and I are really friendly, and she was apologetic even though she didn't need to be because she hadn't done anything wrong," Faris continued.
 "She's awesome, but of course it's hurtful and embarrassing when people are saying your husband is cheating on you—even if it's patently untrue."